-Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions, including carbon dioxide, which has led to significant legislative and regulatory efforts to limit such emissions.
-At March 31, 2022, we had 130 production facilities worldwide.
-Most of our facilities are engaged in manufacturing processes that produce greenhouse gas emissions, including carbon dioxide.
-We also maintain a fleet of over-the-road tractor trailers that emit greenhouse gases.
+Many scientists, legislators, and others attribute global warming to increased levels of greenhouse gas emissions (GHG), including carbon dioxide.
+At June 30, 2022, we had 130 production facilities in 17 countries worldwide.
+Most of our facilities are engaged in manufacturing processes that produce GHG, including carbon dioxide.
+We also maintain a fleet of over-the-road tractor trailers that emit GHG.
 Our manufacturing facilities are primarily located in North America, Europe, and Asia.
+There are certain transition risks (meaning risks related to the process of reducing the Company's carbon footprint) that could materially affect our business, financial condition, and results of operations.
+One of these transition risks is the change in laws, policies, and regulations that could impose significant operational and compliance burdens.
 There continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
 To the extent our customers are subject to any of these or other similarly proposed or newly enacted laws and regulations, additional costs by customers to comply with such laws and regulations could impact their ability to operate at similar levels in certain jurisdictions, which could adversely impact their demand for our products and services.
-Also, if these laws or regulations (including the Securities and Exchange Commission's proposed rule regarding climate-related disclosures) impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
+Also, if these laws or regulations (including the Securities and Exchange Commission's (SEC) proposed rule regarding climate-related disclosures) impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
 Non-compliance with climate change legislative and regulatory requirements could also negatively impact our reputation.
 To date, however, we have not experienced a material impact from climate change legislative and regulatory efforts.